Spring 2026: Grades Six - Eight

 SU 44: Club Step-Up Sixth-Eighth

-New to this year’s program, “Club Step-Up” will enable homeschool and cyber-school students to interact in a more informal, large-group setting.
+"Club Step-Up” will enable homeschool and cyber-school students to interact in a more informal, large-group setting.
 Each week, club “members” will possess the opportunity to engage in fun activities while socializing with similarly aged peers.
 For a week-by-week list of planned activities, please click here.
-All club members will receive a special Step-Up cup on the last day!
+All club members will receive a special Step-Up highlighter on the last day!

 COST: $ 20 ROOM: Alfred 21

 *This class is currently full.
-If you are interested, please contact the Director to join the waitlist.
+If you are interested, please email the Director to be placed on the waitlist.*

 COST: $ 20 ROOM: Alfred 21